pixyzehn/pixyzehn.com/pages/about.md

 ---

-Hi, I'm Hiroki Nagasawa, also known as @{{ site.author }}, and an iOS software engineer at [Doist](https://doist.com).
+Hi, I'm Hiroki Nagasawa and an iOS software engineer at [Doist](https://doist.com).
 I built [my apps](/apps) for the iPhone, iPad, and Mac.

-Apart from software development and programming, I'm passionate about trekking, climbing, playing soccer, and stargazing with binoculars.
+Apart from software development and programming, I'm passionate about trekking, climbing, playing soccer, and stargazing.
 All views on this website are mine.

 You can reach me via <a href="{{ site.links.email }}"><em>hi[at]pixyzehn.com</em></a> and find me on: